Ruins of Windsor Plantation | Claiborne County, MS | c. 1861

 1960s: During archeological digs on the site in the 1960s, an extensive amount of broken china was found in the basement.
 The Magruder family retained a barrel full of broken pieces.
 The Magruder family took one of the iron capitals, retaining it as a family heirloom.
 Thieves stole at least one other capital, and the family sold several others during the Great Depression for scrap iron.
 The other iron staircases may also have been sold for scrap.

 1970s: Today, Windsor contains 23 complete columns and five partial columns.
 One column was razed by the family: The Magruders decided to try to clean up the site in 1973 by having a front-end loader and a backhoe remove the debris at the site.
 To allow access, they tore down one of the columns on the north side.
 The debris was then piled on the north.
 Some balustrade remains attached to the columns, high in the air.

-Added to the National Register of Historic Places on November 23, 1971, the Ruins are maintained by the Mississippi Department of Archives and History.
+Windsor was added to the National Register of Historic Places on November 23, 1971, and today, the ruins are maintained by the Mississippi Department of Archives and History.
 Descendants of the Daniell family donated Windsor Ruins to the State of Mississippi in 1974.

 1990s: Hollywood featured Windsor’s haunting columns in the movie Ghosts of Mississippi (1996).

 Planning a Visit to the Ruins of Windsor?

 The ruins of Windsor are located about 10 miles west of Port Gibson on Mississippi Highway 552 towards the river.